 Hence d’Arbeloff’s picturing of Christine Keeler fenced within a cordon of men associated with the scandal, I guess.

 For the most part, it is Christine Keeler who features as the primary focus of the works on show, though, and this seems fitting, for the full title of the exhibition is Dear Christine: A Tribute to Christine Keeler, after all.
-Indeed, as Julie Burchill writes for Art North in her own take on the exhibition, published here, “it seems too harsh to call her ‘Keeler’ after all the times the word was used as a sniggering slander.”
+Indeed, as Julie Burchill writes for Art North Issue No.3, “it seems too harsh to call her ‘Keeler’ after all the times the word was used as a sniggering slander.”

 ‘Christine’ it is, then, from hereon, not out of a desire to feign familiarity, but out of respect, even if written by me as what I thought of once as we ‘Keeler Kids’: that generation to which I have claimed to belong and who were born into a post-Profumo Affair world.
 Moral panics that find a sustained place in the public consciousness spawn such identification, but it has to be said that we pick our affiliations carefully.
 Nobody wants to identify themselves with the Moors Murderers, Ian Brady and Myra Hindley whose killings began around the same time that The Profumo Affair was breaking news, it seems, though reports of their crimes occupied a good deal of page space during the same period.